MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 source $HOME/.zshrc
 </p></div>

-When initally installing `MESA`, the `GYRE` code should also have been compiled automatically.
-However, if this turns out not to be the case for you (will become clear once you start trying to run `GYRE`) then you will have to complete the following two steps in your terminal to compile `GYRE` using `make` inside your `GYRE` directory.
+When initially installing `MESA`, the `GYRE` code should also have been compiled automatically.
+However, if this turns out not to be the case for you (this will become clear once you start trying to run `GYRE`) then you will have to complete the following two steps in your terminal to compile `GYRE` using `make` inside your `GYRE` directory.

 <div class="terminal-title"> Terminal commands </div>
 <div class="terminal"><p>